Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-games/draw/photomone-digital-antists/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Photomone: Digital Antists"
-headerTitle: "A video game spin-off for Photomone"
 blurb: "Communicate words by drawing.
 But you may only draw straight lines between the dots on your screen, and not all dots are created equal."

 weightProject: 20

-color: "brown"

 date: 2023-08-21

 difficulty: "no-brainer"
 genres: ["party"]
-categories: ["boardgame", "one-paper-game", "hybrid-game", "spin-off"]
+categories: ["board-game", "one-paper-game", "hybrid-game", "spin-off"]
 tags: ["drawing", "creative", "guessing", "turn-based"]
 themes: ["top-down", "vector"]